DanYellow/template-viewer/README.md

 # template-viewer
 template-viewer is a node module to generate printscreens of your html projects.
-It works as a gulp task (see example/gulpfile to see examples)
+But there is more : it create a javascript object to inject in your templates, so you can create a toolbar (see example) to access quickly to every templates of your project.

 ##Dependencies